karbalaei/MDD_BP/TWAS/README.md

 ```
 split the list of genes into smaller batches for parallel cluster submission, and create necessary symbolic links to define the input and output paths expected by the downstream FUSION TWAS software.

-Then, using SLURM array scripts:
+Then, using SLURM array scripts mentioned belowe automates the parallel computation of gene expression weights for 4,500 individual genes in the Amygdala region by dynamically loading each gene's localized PLINK data and executing the FUSION TWAS R script with four different statistical models (Top1, BLUP, LASSO, Enet).

 ```
 sbatch 3_compute_weights_indv_Amygdala_full_gene_1.sh to
 sbatch 3_compute_weights_indv_Amygdala_full_gene_6.sh